pimdegroot/pixelflutworkshop/README.md

 # Pixelflut Client Workshop

 ## 1. Introduction
 This readme is the text part of the workshop building a pixelflut client in python.
 The assumption is that you have python installed (https://www.python.org/), but no real programming experience.
 In terms of network connection the client works over wifi, but a gigabit ethernet is recommended.
-If you are doing this workshop on an event and have questions, feel free to ask them at the hackzone area or on the pixelflut discord channel.
+If you are doing this workshop on an event and have questions, feel free to ask them at the hackzone area or on the hackzone discord channel.

 ## 2. Initial client